antronerds/r2-tutorials/docs/Using_And_Creating_Genesets.md

-Step 4: Unsupervised hierarchical clusterin with a geneset
+Step 4: Unsupervised hierarchical clustering with a geneset
 ---------------

-It could be that for a given dataset there is no annotation to apply the analysis tools R2 is offering or your"re lacking a starting point to further investigated a dataset.
+It could be that for a given dataset there is no annotation to apply the analysis tools R2 is offering or you're lacking a starting point to further investigated a dataset.
 A good starting point could be to do is to do a simple hierarchical clustering